-Sacred Stones Ministries consists of four United Methodist Deacons with different areas of expertise and a combined total of more than 90 years’ experience in ministry.
+Sacred Stones Ministries consists of three (soon to be four!)
+United Methodist Deacons with different areas of expertise and a combined total of more than 65 years’ experience in ministry.
 Learn more about each of us below:

 Rev. Denise Bender graduated from Iliff School of Theology with a Master of Divinity and was ordained in 2005.
 She subsequently has completed three units of Clinical Pastoral Education at Centered Life.
 Ministry experiences include eight years at the First United Methodist Church of Golden, and seven years at Heritage United Methodist Church in Littleton, both as associate pastors.
 Contracts currently held are with Bethany United Methodist Church, Cameron United Methodist Church and Church of the Beloved Ecumenical Catholic community.
 Primary responsibilities have been with faith development for all ages, mission and outreach, pastoral care and worship teams.
 She currently serves on the Board of Ordained Ministry and the Programs and Arrangements Committee for the Rocky Mountain Conference of The United Methodist Church.